 But, no, I was not loving every minute of it.

-I was nauseous for the first six and a half months of my pregnancy.
+I was nauseous for the first six and a half months of pregnancy.

-An energetic person, pregnancy left me exhausted all the time.
+An energetic person, being pregnant left me exhausted all the time.

-As I walked home from work I would gaze at the sidewalk longingly, thinking it looked like a good place to take a nap.
+As I walked home from work I would gaze at the sidewalk longingly, thinking it looked like a good place to nap.

 So what do you say to a pregnant woman about pregnancy and childbirth?